-The legislature reorganized workers' compensation administration in 1977 to create the Workers' Compensation Department headed by a governorappointed director.
+The 1977 Legislature reshuffled workers' compensation administration and created a Workers' Compensation Department headed by a director appointed by the governor.
 The Workers' Compensation Board, continuing under gubernatorial appointment, supervised a Hearings Division that settled contested cases under both workers' compensation law and the Oregon Safe Employment Act.

-The 1987 legislature made significant changes to workers' compensation law, including setting standards for the rating of disability, improving return-to-work assistance, and changing a number of things addressed at cost containment.
-At that time, the Workers' Compensation Department became part of the new Department of Insurance and Finance.
+The 1987 Legislature made substantial changes to workers' compensation law.
+Chapter 884, Oregon Law 1987, heavily amended and enhanced current law, and the Workers' Compensation Department became a division of the new Department of Insurance and Finance.